justin-aj/ml-sys/ansor-tutorial/CONCEPT.md

-# Ansor Tutorial: Learned Auto-Scheduling for GPUs
+# Ansor: Learned Auto-Scheduling for GPUs

+> **⚠️ NOTE:** This is a **concept-only** document for educational reference.
+> **No hands-on tutorial** is provided due to TVM installation complexity.
+> This document explains what Ansor is, why it's unique, and how it compares to other tools like Triton.

+---

 ## 🎯 The Core Idea